mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api.md

 __Operations:__

-* __Get Single Message:__ Retrieves the single messages for an conversation with a contact given its name and deletes read messages older than 30 days and unread older than 90 days
+* __Get Single Message:__ Retrieves the single messages for an conversation with a contact given its name
 	* __HTTP Method:__ GET
 	* __Consumes:__ -
 	* __Produces:__ application/json; a JSON string in the following form `{'message':['text':'text_val', 'timestamp':'timestamp_val', 'sender':'sender_val' ]}` ('message'=The messages of a conversation, 'text'=The message text, 'timestamp'=The time the message was sent, 'sender'=The sender of the message)